 Overview of content related to 'rae'

-This page provides an overview of 1 article related to 'information retrieval'.
+This page provides an overview of 1 article related to 'spie'.
 Note that filters may be applied to display a sub-set of articles in this category (see FAQs on filtering for usage tips).
 Select this link to remove all filters.

-See our 'information retrieval' overview for more data and comparisons with other tags.
-For visualisations of metadata related to timelines, bands of recency, top authors, and and overall distribution of authors using this term, see our 'information retrieval' usage charts.
+See our 'spie' overview for more data and comparisons with other tags.
+For visualisations of metadata related to timelines, bands of recency, top authors, and and overall distribution of authors using this term, see our 'spie' usage charts.